awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_USER.md

 ## Examples<a name="r_CREATE_USER-examples"></a>

-The following command creates a user account named dbuser, with the password "abcD1234", database creation privileges, and a connection limit of 30\.
+The following command creates a user named dbuser, with the password "abcD1234", database creation privileges, and a connection limit of 30\.

 ```
 create user dbuser with password 'abcD1234' createdb connection limit 30;